Manitoba

 • maintaining door and window screens so they fit tightly and are free of holes.

-Manitobans can reduce mosquitoes around their home by reducing standing water.
-To prevent the development of Culex tarsalis mosquitoes, homeowners can:
+Manitobans can also reduce the number of mosquitoes around their home by eliminating standing water.
+To reduce standing water:

 • ensure rain barrels are covered with mosquito screening or are tightly sealed around the downspout,